blaizard/bzd/python/bzd/template2/README.md

 - Control blocks are denoted as follow: `{%...%}`
 - Comment blocks are denoted as follow: `{#...#}`

+- White spaces:
-All blocks implement whitespace control.
+  - All blocks implement whitespace control.
 Using `-` inside a block will strip the left of right side of the expression,
 ex: `{%- ... %}` or `{{ ... -}}`
+  - The first newline after a block and trailing spaces are stripped (for all control and comment blocks).

 - Substitutions:
   - Direct and nested, ex: `{{ my.nested.var }}`.